 Told from the perspective of an omnipotent narrator (Hertzfeldt), It’s Such a Beautiful Day actually consists of a trilogy of previously released short films: Everything Will Be OK (2006), I Am So Proud of You (2008) and It’s Such a Beautiful Day (2012).
 Linked together they recount the random thoughts, dreams and awkward social interactions of Bill, a painfully unremarkable office worker who’s forced to face the utter pointlessness of his own existence after being diagnosed with an unknown and likely fatal mental illness.

 Combining the wobbly, rudimentary stick figure animation of Hertzfeldt’s earlier films with a vibrant variety of experimental and live action photographic techniques, Beautiful Day boasts a strange, surreal, low-rent beauty that demonstrates not only of the filmmaker’s singularly personal artistic approach as writer, director, photographer and animator, but also the mindset of his poor, beleaguered protagonist.
-Frequently, the minutia of Bill’s life takes place in various corner of an otherwise darkened frame.
+Frequently, the minutia of Bill’s life takes place in various corners of an otherwise darkened frame.
 Later, when he’s faced with great psychological upheaval, the very fabric of his world seems to shake and collapse, as the audience is bombarded by patchworks of colour and sound.

 Despite the sometimes abstract nature of the animation, Hertzfeldt’s doodling’s touch on some remarkable everyday truths.
 From its opening scene, large portions of the film are dedicated to recognisably mundane encounters between Bill, his relatives, his neighbours and his co-workers.
 “Not much happened at work”, the voice-over informs us, “Bill made a pyramid out of three staplers… and the new guy swallowed a paperclip and was rushed out in a wheelchair.”
 Hertzfeldt’s deadpan line delivery is a great comedic asset, as he recounts disparate moments in Bill’s uneventful day with a combination of worry and indifference.